sle3man/sle3man.github.io/_posts/2022-11-12-TN-Obtained.md

 Option 2) for higher education was also considered, but it was already September when the news broke that I couldn't stay more than 6 weeks, so I would have needed to return to my home country either way so I could continue working.
 I'd be shooting for a start date of January, and I did see a couple cool programs at Arizona State University and Maricopa College.

 However, my grades weren't the best.
-Plus all the programs would not look at my graduate certificate grades (which I did way stellar compared to my bachlor's).
+Plus all the programs would not look at my graduate certificate grades (which I did way stellar compared to my bachelor's).

 Option 3 wasn't in the cards because before the thought of finding employment elsewhere was put in my head, my boss and HR came up with the idea of potentially getting me work authorization.